yrrid/submission-wasm-msm/README.md

 | 2^18 | 4257 |

-NOTE: The solution has been tuned for an EPYC 7443P processor, and would need to be re-tuned to achieve optimum performance on other machines.
+NOTE: The solution has been tuned for an EPYC 7443P processor, and would need to be re-tuned to achieve optimum performance on other processors.

 ## Submission Authors

 This solution was developed by Niall Emmart, Sougata Bhattacharya, and Anthony Suresh.
-We would like to thank Kushal Neralakatte insights and some algorithmic suggestions.
+In addition, we would like to thank Kushal Neralakatte for his insights and some algorithmic suggestions.

 ## Dependencies